Govt open to 'some tinkering' in capital gains tax regime: Revenue Secy | Business

 Bajaj said the current capital gains tax structure is ''too complicated'' in terms of varied rates and period of holding across the assets and hence needs a relook.

-''We need to rework the capital gains structure for rates, holding period… We would be open to some tinkering in it the next time we get an opportunity,'' Bajaj said at a CII event.
+''We need to rework the capital gains structure for rates, holding periods.
+We would be open to some tinkering in it, the next time we get an opportunity,'' Bajaj said at a CII event.

 Asking the industry chamber to also conduct a study on what are the prevailing rates of capital gains tax across the world, Bajaj said, the department has already studied the rates in other nations like India and the developed world.